Azure/bicep-types-az/generated/netapp/microsoft.netapp/2023-07-01/types.md

 * **volumesAssigned**: int (ReadOnly): Volumes using current backup policy
 * **weeklyBackupsToKeep**: int: Weekly backups count to keep

+## CheckAvailabilityResponse
+### Properties
+* **isAvailable**: bool: <code>true</code> indicates name is valid and available. <code>false</code> indicates the name is invalid, unavailable, or both.
+* **message**: string: If reason == invalid, provide the user with the reason why the given name is invalid, and provide the resource naming requirements so that the user can select a valid name.
+If reason == AlreadyExists, explain that resource name is already in use, and direct them to select a different name.
+* **reason**: 'AlreadyExists' | 'Invalid' | string: <code>Invalid</code> indicates the name provided does not match Azure App Service naming requirements. <code>AlreadyExists</code> indicates that the name is already in use and is therefore unavailable.

 ## DailySchedule
 ### Properties
 * **hour**: int: Indicates which hour in UTC timezone a snapshot should be taken